solarwinds/appoptics-apm-node/docs/api.md

 logger.info(ao.insertLogObject({
     message: 'this object is being modified by insertLogObject',
-    more: 'there will be an added ao property'
+    more: 'there will be an added sw property'
 }))
 ```
 <a name="ao.wrapLambdaHandler"></a>